ginjol83/ginjol-algorithms/README.md

 it is a opensource implementation of distincts algorithms:

-1. Recursive Algorithm
+1. Greedy Algorithm
 2. Divide and Conquer Algorithm
-3. Dynamic Programming Algorithm
+3. Brute Force Algorithm

-4. Greedy Algorithm
+Alghoritms supported in this version:

-5. Brute Force Algorithm
+Greedy => dijkstra
-6. Backtracking Algorithm
+Divide and conquer => mergeSort, quickSort

-In this version, only dijkstra algorithm (it's a Greedy Algorithm) is disponible
+BruteForce => linearSearch